Back to blog

 The platform collects only session data, without personal data.
 The session hash ties events, such as page views, to one session.

-The major advantage of this method is that it’s permissible under several privacy and cookie regulations, such as German’s TTDSG.
+The major advantage of this method is that it’s permissible under several privacy and cookie regulations, such as German’s TTDSG/TDDDG.
 The downside is that it is less precise in differentiating visitors, meaning sessions of different visitors may be glued together.
 The severity of this issue depends on the industry.

 Piwik PRO uses a session hash instead of device fingerprinting, which is a more privacy-friendly way to recognize visitors’ sessions.